'Fail Not:' What to watch ahead of Trump's Senate trial

 Pelosi said she was directing the chairman of the House Judiciary Committee, Rep. Jerrold Nadler, D-N.Y., to write a resolution naming House members — "managers," in the official parlance — to prosecute the charges of abuse of power and obstruction of Congress at Trump's Senate impeachment trial.
 Whoever wins the plum assignments is a white-hot topic in the Capitol, and Pelosi has held the number of managers and their identities close.

-The speaker also said she would discuss the process "further" at a caucus meeting Tuesday.
+The speaker said she would discuss the process "further" at a caucus meeting Tuesday.

 AT LAST